Bill Bufalino: Career

 Bufalino represented union leader Jimmy Hoffa for nearly 25 years.
 He helped the union and Hoffa fight racketeering charges.
 Bufalino represented the union in seven trials, winning five.
 Hoffa was eventually jailed for jury tampering.

-Bufalino was a Teamster official for 20 years serving as president of Local 985 in the Detroit area.
+Bufalino was a Teamster official for 20 years, serving as president of Local 985 in the Detroit area.
 A Senate investigation portrayed Local 985 as "a collection agency for gangster-dominated operators".
 Bufalino, whose first cousin was Pennsylvania Mafia boss Russell Bufalino, was repeatedly accused of Mafia connections.

+In 1961, Twentieth Century Fox bought the film rights to Robert F. Kennedy's book The Enemy Within.
+However the film never came to be as the studio was concerned that the Teamsters truck drivers would refuse to transport the film tape to the theaters.
+Later Columbia Pictures picked up the project but they too backed out after Bufalino wrote a letter to the studio pointing out why Twentieth Century Fox had abandoned the project.

 Hoffa disappeared on July 30, 1975.
 Bufalino claimed Hoffa was killed by the Central Intelligence Agency because of his knowledge of an alleged government plot to use Mafia members to assassinate Cuban president Fidel Castro.

 Death

 Bufalino died of leukemia on May 12, 1990, at Holy Cross Hospital in Fort Lauderdale, Florida.
 He is buried in Holy Sepulchre Cemetery in Michigan.

 In popular culture

 Bufalino is portrayed by Ray Romano in Martin Scorsese's 2019 crime film The Irishman.